Keeping records

 Discuss in pairs the validity of the following statements on data backup:

-B. All my data is stored in a cloud service, or on a computation cluster (e.g. UPPMAX).
+B. All my data is stored in a cloud service or a computation cluster (e.g. UPPMAX).

 C. My data is on a portable hard drive.
 There is a backup of the most important files on a shared USB stick in my research group.

 E. We have no shared backup at all.
-All members in our research group are responsible for their own data.
+All members of our research group are responsible for their own data.

 Comments

 A. Unsafe and not recommended.
-All hard drives can be subject to failure.
+All hard drives are susceptible to failure.
 In case of failure, all data will be lost.

-B. Cloud services can be sufficient as backup, but are not fail safe.
-It can be sufficient in combination with a secondary backup on e.g. a shared server.
+B. Cloud services can be sufficient as a backup, but are not fail-safe.
+It can be sufficient in combination with a secondary backup, such as on a shared server.
 For certain types of data (e.g. sensitive information), a cloud service may be outright inappropriate.

 C. Not a good solution.
 Both portable hard drives as well as USB sticks are prone to failure.